 Helping Families Of Those Who Died In Maritime Accidents

-If you’re the personal representative, surviving spouse, parent, or dependent relative of someone who has died at sea or near the water, you might consider a wrongful death lawsuit to recover damages for your loved one’s fatal accident.
+If you’re the personal representative, surviving spouse, parent or dependent relative of someone who has died at sea or near the water, you might consider a wrongful death lawsuit to recover damages for your loved one’s fatal accident.
 At Brodsky Micklow Bull & Weiss LLP, our experienced attorneys have worked with many families who have suffered this ultimate loss.
-We can help you evaluate your legal options when you’re ready to discuss them with our California wrongful death trial lawyers.
+We can help you evaluate your legal options and find the best path forward to find justice and relief.

 Jones Act Representation